Mount John University Observatory: Optical Craftsmen telescope

-Earth and Sky Telescope
+Dark Sky Project telescope

-This telescope, used exclusively for visual tourist operations is a 0.4m Meade LX200 telescope.
+This telescope, used exclusively for visual tourist operations is a 0.4 m Meade LX200 telescope.

 Discoveries

-In June 2008 it was reported at the meeting of American Astronomical Society that using their new MOA-II telescope, the observatory discovered what is at the time the smallest planet known outside of our Solar System.
+In June 2008 it was reported at the meeting of American Astronomical Society that using their new MOA-II telescope, the observatory discovered what was at the time the smallest planet known outside of the Solar System.
 The planet MOA-2007-BLG-192Lb is just 3.3 times larger than Earth and is orbiting a small star, MOA-2007-BLG-192L (3000 light years from Earth).
 There is some possibility the planet has a thick atmosphere and a liquid ocean on its surface.

+Climate

+Notable people

+Notable people who have been associated with the Mount John University Observatory include: